cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 </CodeGroupItem>
 <CodeGroupItem title="Bob & Alice play, Alice rejects">

-Bob creates a game, makes a move, Alice makes a poor move and rejects the game:
+Bob creates a game and makes a move, then Alice makes a poor move and rejects the game:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $bob